nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical.md

 The DHC API will require .....

+## Capacity and Scale Discovery
+NEED TO :
+- Find out how many health checks per day
+- How many NHS Logins
+- How much use if only invite vs accessible to all

 ## Open Source
 All development work should be open source from the very start of any beta stage.